 - Type: Managed Cloud

 You might already know Hostinger as a cheap shared hosting provider.
 But that’s not all.
 They also offer cloud hosting packages.
-There are three plans, out of which the highest plan is powered by Google Cloud.
+There are three plans, all offering features for managing WordPress websites.

 WordPress on Hostinger Cloud

 All the plans come with easy WordPress installation, support, and automatic updates for core, plugins, and themes.
 The server stack is set up using Litespeed instead of Apache.
-Server-level caching is also available using Litespeed WordPress Cache plugin.
+Server-level caching is also available using the LiteSpeed WordPress Cache plugin.